Sphereon-Opensource/alfresco-integration/sphereon-vision-alfresco-modules/README.md

-# Alfresco Sphereon Blockchain AIO Project
+# Alfresco Sphereon Vision AIO Project

-This is an All-In-One (AIO) project for Alfresco Sphereon Blockchain integration
+This is an All-In-One (AIO) project for Alfresco Sphereon Vision integration

+__Please note that this module is not working currently!__

 Run with `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it